liferay/liferay-frontend-projects/maintenance/projects/js-themes-toolkit-v9-x/CONTRIBUTING.md

 If you wish to contribute to Liferay Themes Toolkit these guidelines will be important for you.
 They cover instructions for setup, information on how the repository is organized, as well as contribution requirements.

-## Setup

-TBD

-## Repo organization

-TBD

 ## Pull requests & Github issues

--   All pull requests should be sent to the `9.x` branch, as the `master` branch should always reflect the most recent release.
 -   Aim to create one Pull Request per bug fix or feature, if possible, as this helps to generate a high-quality CHANGELOG.md file.
-We use [liferay-changelog-generator](https://github.com/liferay/liferay-npm-tools/tree/master/packages/liferay-changelog-generator) to produce changelogs automatically; it will base the changelog on the titles of the PRs merged for each release, so bear that in mind when writing PR titles.
+We use [@liferay/changelog-generator](https://github.com/liferay/liferay-frontend-projects/tree/master/projects/npm-tools/packages/changelog-generator) to produce changelogs automatically; it will base the changelog on the titles of the PRs merged for each release, so bear that in mind when writing PR titles.

 ## Tests